vpadam/CSCI-8700-Term-Project/README.md

 17.Maybe a program that write a majority of its own code.
 It would take the description and search the internet for examples.
 It would then include these examples in its code.

+18.Chrome add-in to look at your search history and create a custom book wishlist based on your searches (like what amazon does, but it would take history from all of your sites).

 --------------------------GUIDELINES FOR PART 1--------------------------

 Write a project proposal - the project can be any software application which benefits society